Claude Dauphin (businessman): Career

 Dauphin never took Trafigura public, believing private company status was the best model for a trading firm.

 Trafigura's revenue rose tenfold in the period from 2005 to 2014 to reach $127 billion.

-In his leadership position with the company, Dauphin was an important figure in Trafigura's response to the 2006 Ivory Coast toxic waste dump environmental disaster.
-After local contracting company Tommy dumped 500 tonnes of waste at landfill sites around the port of Abidjan, Dauphin led a Trafigura delegation to Ivory Coast to assist the authorities and provide medical support and equipment.
+In his leadership position with the company, Dauphin was involved in Trafigura's response to the 2006 Ivory Coast toxic waste dump environmental disaster.
+After local contracting company Tommy dumped 500 tonnes of waste at landfill sites around the port of Abidjan, Dauphin led a Trafigura delegation to Ivory Coast.
 He and four others were arrested and imprisoned in the city's Maca Prison for five months on charges of dumping toxic waste.
-Dauphin and fellow executive Jean-Pierre Valentini were attacked on multiple occasions by gangs of "up to 100" young prisoners at the jail.
 Trafigura denied responsibility and culpability for the dumping incident but, with the executives still in custody, agreed to pay $198 million in order to secure the release of its employees on February 12, 2007.
 Three days later, Dauphin and Valentini were released and the Ivorian government dropped its charges against them.

 Diagnosed with cancer in 2014, Dauphin worked to a hectic schedule to the end of his life.
 During his illness, he named former risk manager Jeremy Weir as Trafigura's new chief executive officer and continued to travel.
 In the weeks prior to his death, Dauphin traveled to Nigeria to secure an oil swaps contract with the government of Muhammadu Buhari and to Angola to maintain Trafigura's status as the country's refined products supplier.

 Personal life

 Dauphin married his wife Catherine in July 1976 in Caen, France.
 The couple had three children: Aurélie, Guillaume, and Charlotte.

-Dauphin died in hospital in Bogota, Colombia, on 30 September 2015, during a business trip.
+Dauphin died in hospital in Bogotá, Colombia, on 30 September 2015, during a business trip.
 In addition to his wife and three children, he was also survived by his five young grandchildren Maya, Alexander, Farah, Sebastian and Victoria and other members of his family.

 Dauphin was known to be a tough, disciplined boss, who continued to recycle metals after his father's death.
 A private man, Dauphin was also known to communicate with lenders and bondholders in the company's annual report, but not to speak publicly.
 The only public speech he gave throughout his life was after receiving the Chevalier de la Légion d’Honneur from French President Jacques Chirac in 2001.

 Dauphin was active in the philanthropic work of the Trafigura Foundation.